matsim-org/evacuation-web-app/README.md

 After the backend is up and running open the web browser of your choice and enter http://localhost:8080.
 This will show you the frontend with more instructions on how to define the scenario and run the simulation.

+#Running test cases
+Test cases relay on a local overpass server listening on port 9090.
+If you have docker you can start it by invoking
+    docker pull grgrlmml/overpass-api-4-tests
+    docker run -d -p 9090:9090 grgrlmml/overpass-api-4-tests

 #How to contribute
 If you found bugs or if you want to contribute to this project please feel free to contact us via github.